treeandgrass/buildedassets-upload-webpack-plugin/README.md

 # buildedassets-upload-webpack-plugin
-Upload the webpack packaged resource file
+Upload the webpack packaged file to cdn or some other place

 ### Install